jakelinnzy/dotfiles/README.md

 # My dotfiles backup

-Managed with [dotbot](https://github.com/anishathalye/dotbot).
-To install, clone the repo and run `./install`.
-To add a file/directory, move it into the repo (delete/rename the original), modify `install.conf.yaml`, and run `./install`.
+Automatically install with the help of [dotbot](https://github.com/anishathalye/dotbot).
+Simply clone the repo and run `./install`.

+When adding a new file, modify `install.conf.yaml` and run `./install` to get it symlinked.

 ## Minimal dependencies to get started